ysfalh/MST-clustering/README.md

 - .txt files: files must be in the "test_files" folder
 - .csv files: files must be in the "test_datasets" folder

-In order to test an algorithm named "alg", you need to run the file named "alg_test", which is a python script except for the parallel prim algorithm (of source code "mpiprim.py").
+In order to test an algorithm named "*alg*", you need to run the file named "*alg*_test", which is a python script except for the parallel prim algorithm (of source code "mpiprim.py").
 For the latter, the test file is a .bat windows batch file.
 If it does not work on your computer, please run: "mpiexec -np 4 python mpiprim.py" in your command shell.
 Make sure an MPI environment is installed on your computer.
 Also, you can use any other number of processes instead of 4.
 If the message "No arguments passed on the command line" is displayed, your system is not passing arguments to Python through the command line.
 You will then see a default test of 4 parallel processes on a graph of 100 vertices.
 If you want to test on another file, please then run the mpiprim_pythontest.py script but this will use only one process as the only was to specify the number of processes is through the command line.

 Exceptions :